nyberry/HPDM172_assignment/README.md

 mysql -u root -p hospitaldb < sql_queries/doctors_by_hospital.sql
 ```

-Or copy-paste the query directly into the MySQL prompt.

 ---

 ## 7. Exporting the final MySQL database (for the final submission)

-Once all data and queries are working:
+Once we are happy all data and queries are working:

 ```bash
 mysqldump -u root -p hospitaldb > mysql/hospital_database.sql
 ```

-This `.sql` file is what will be submitted in the final GitHub repository.
+This `.sql` file is what we can submit in the final GitHub repository.

 ---